timjaya/nbadash/part2.md

 Run some queries

-1. Run 3 interesting queries.
+1. Create 3 interesting SELECT queries.
    The three queries, together, should include multi-table joins, WHERE clauses, and aggregation (e.g. COUNT, SUM, MIN, etc).
 Each query does not need to include all of those SQL features.

 # Submission
 <a name="submit"></a>

-Since you created the database on the course database machine, we have access to your database and populated tables, so you are almost done!
+Since you created the database on the course database server, we have access to your database and populated tables, so you are almost done!

-Go to [the google docs form](https://docs.google.com/a/columbia.edu/forms/d/e/1FAIpQLSedv3T4Nnq9rN_2iqVO6NrQLXBWGricD-3XRd4Bg8xDy85Ijw/viewform) and fill it out.
-You can edit your submission until the due date (be careful, since if you submit afterwards it will be counted as late).
-We will use the google docs submission timestamp.

-Finally, turn in the _graded_ ER diagram from part 1 at the beginning of class (this is part of the assignment, so late days will be in effect).
+Submit a PDF file **via Gradescope** containing:
+* your UNIs;
+* the UNI used to create the schema on the course database server (no need to send your password);
+* the 3 interesting queries you created, along with a short description for each of them.

+If you perform any changes to your schema after your Gradescope submission, we will consider it as your new submission date/time.
+SELECT queries are allowed.

 # Grading
 <a name="grading"></a>

-Grading depends on the following:
+Grading will be based on the following:

-* how well you incorporated your mentor's feedback (important)
+* How well you incorporated your mentor's feedback (important)
 * Quality of the SQL schema and implementation:  how well it conforms with the ER diagram and constraints
 * Your SQL statements: are they reasonable application queries and do they use the SQL features as requested?
 * Quality of the data: is it realistic?